WIDEROZ/MPSI2/Anglais/Khôlle/Semaine 27/Audio n°1.md

 Other people are saying that they regret their superficial classical studies

-The latin is taking a significant place in
+The latin is taking a significant place in the curriculum